Price: only £1.99 (No VAT)

 To use the PharmaDoctor service, simply click the green button above to be referred through to PharmaDoctor.

-Lariam (mefloquine) 250mg Tablets UK is a prescription only item.
+Lariam (mefloquine) 250mg Tablets UK is available to buy online in the UK without a prescription.
 If you don't have a prescription then click the green 'Buy now' button above to access our UK online doctor service.
 The Lariam pills could be with you as soon as tomorrow from our online UK registered pharmacy.

 In order to buy Lariam tablets online you would need to send us a valid prescription from a UK medical practitioner.